The post is about how to make an easy pasta sauce, but not the conventional sauce with tomato, cheese, and milk.

 So I turn to sauces for Chinese noodles, looking for inspirations and idea.

 The search narrowed down to a bowl of minced meat noodle I ate at Esquire Kitchen, a renowned Northern China restaurant in town.
 I was hooked by the dazzling arrays of Northern Chinese and Szechuan food, like Mapo Tofu and Kung Pao chicken.
 The flavor of Sichuan peppercorn, doubanjiang (fermented broad bean paste) and soybean paste offer a new dimension of flavor to my humble palate.
-Among all the delicious food, the noodle topped with a minced meat resemble bolognese sauce caught my eye and tantalized my palate with its distinctive flavor and presentation.
+Among all the delicious food, the noodle topped with minced meat resembles bolognese sauce caught my eye and tantalized my palate with its distinctive flavor and presentation.

 What the fried sauce noodles attract me is the taste and presentation, which is miles different from the wonton noodles.